neha-nayeem/sqlalchemy-challenge/README.md

 * **Temperature Observations (/api/v1.0/tobs)**: This route displays every date and temperature observation for the most active station in Hawaii (USC00519281) in the last 12 months of data available.

-* **Temperature Observations (/api/v1.0/start_date)**: This route allows you to enter a start date in the format 'YYYY-MM-DD' to retrieve daily normals (TMIN, TAVG, TMAX) from that date onward until the end of data available.
+* **Daily Normals from start date (/api/v1.0/start_date)**: This route allows you to enter a start date in the format 'YYYY-MM-DD' to retrieve daily normals (TMIN, TAVG, TMAX) from that date onward until the end of data available.

-* **Temperature Observations (/api/v1.0/start_date/end_date)**: This route allows you to enter a start date AND an end date in the format 'YYYY-MM-DD' to retrieve daily normals (TMIN, TAVG, TMAX) for the date range.
+* **Daily Normals between start and end date (/api/v1.0/start_date/end_date)**: This route allows you to enter a start date AND an end date in the format 'YYYY-MM-DD' to retrieve daily normals (TMIN, TAVG, TMAX) for the date range.

 ## Bonus Challenges